beginner349/platform-infra/README.md

 - [x] Creating Infrastructure as Code (IaC) for IAM Roles for Service Accounts (IRSA)
 - [x] Create import files for Keycloak realms, users, and clients
 - [x] Structure Terraform project using module and directory-separated environments
-- [ ] Deploy Keycloak Operator on EKS backed by CloudNativePG (remove ECS and RDS related resources)
+- [x] Create resources (RDS, IAM Roles for Service Accounts (IRSA)) for Keycloak deployment using the Operator in EKS
-- [ ] Enable logging and monitoring in the EKS cluster
+- [ ] Enable control plane, nodes and application logging in the EKS cluster
-- [ ] Implement TLS/SSL for the ingress with a custom domain using ExternalDNS and Route 53